Zion Lights: Career

-Lights is an environmental activist and writer with a focus on ethical parenting and climate change.
+Zion Lights writes about environmentalism, energy policy, and technological solutions to climate and ecological challenges, often critiquing mainstream environmental approaches and advocating evidence-based alternatives such as nuclear power and gene-edited crops.
+Her articles include analyses of the economics of nuclear power, calls for the green movement to stop demonising nuclear, discussions of gene-edited seeds and GMOs, and critiques of traditional environmentalism’s emphasis on unfounded narratives.
+She emphasises technological innovation and data-driven policy as essential for effective climate action and sustainability and has argued that technology is feminist as a tool that has historically liberated women.

-She joined the Camp for Climate Action movement in 2006, where she was arrested multiple times for protesting coal and tar sands investment, and witnessed police brutality at the Kingsnorth camp.
+Lights joined the Camp for Climate Action movement in 2006, where she was arrested multiple times for protesting coal and tar sands investment, and witnessed police brutality at the Kingsnorth camp.

-She appeared on Good Morning Britain multiple times to talk about climate change, once resulting in criticism from viewers who complained that host Richard Madeley barely allowed Lights to speak.
+Lights has made multiple media appearances on British daytime television including on Good Morning Britain and The Andrew Neil Show, primarily when she was a spokesperson for Extinction Rebellion.
+She has also been featured in several documentaries about climate change and nuclear power globally, including a documentary that was produced for the German public channel ARD in 2022 and the Australian documentary The Clean Energy Debate in 2021 She featured in the documentary NOW. by German filmmaker Jim Rakete and the Al Jazeera documentary What Is Climate Change?

-She has written one nonfiction book titled The Ultimate Guide to Green Parenting (2015). and contributed to another, Zero Waste Kids, co-authored with Robin Greenfield.
+She has written two nonfiction books, the first titled The Ultimate Guide to Green Parenting (2015). and he narrative nonfiction Energy is Life: Why Environmentalism Went Nuclear.
+She has contributed numerous other books, including Zero Waste Kids, co-authored with Robin Greenfield.
 In 2018 she released her first poetry collection, Only a Moment.
-Lights' poetry has appeared in the Tolpuddle Special of Citizen 32 magazine, in Musings, a poetry collection collated to raise funds for La Leche League GB, and most recently in the collection A Nightingale Sang, a limited poetry magazine created for New Networks for Nature.
+Lights' poetry has appeared in the Tolpuddle Special of Citizen 32 magazine, in Musings, a poetry collection collated to raise funds for La Leche League GB, and most in the collection A Nightingale Sang, a limited poetry magazine created for New Networks for Nature.

-Lights is an outspoken science advocate: in 2015 the Western Morning News newspaper reported that she is against pseudoscience.
+Lights is an advocate for science and scientific evidence to determine policy and a humanist.
+In 2015 the Western Morning News newspaper reported that she is against pseudoscience.
 In 2018 she gave a TEDx talk on astronomy, entitled "Don't forget to look up", at the University of Bristol.
 In August 2015, Lights was dubbed 'Britain's greenest mother' by The Daily Telegraph newspaper.
 In September 2015 Lucy Siegle, writing in The Observer, described Lights as "an eco pragmatist, happily heavy on evidence.
 She has no truck with hippy myths – she does believe you should vaccinate your child."
+Lights supports nuclear energy, which led her to leave the Green Party.
+She authored a paper for Knowmad Institut on the Sustainable Development Goals (SDGs), addressing the omission of nuclear energy from the goals and highlighting that fossil fuels are included while nuclear is not.